 What is the poverty rate in Indiana?

-About 12.2% of Indiana’s population in 2024.
+The poverty rate was about 12.2% of Indiana’s population as of 2024.
 The poverty rate is the percentage of people whose household income falls below the poverty threshold set by the government.
 It measures the percentage of people in households that don’t earn enough to pay for basic needs like food, housing, and healthcare.
 In 2024, 823,667 people in Indiana were considered in poverty.

 12.2%